Skip to main content

 5. Safari

-If you're having cancer treatment, you may be at risk of developing lymphoedema.
-Your treatment team will check you for the condition.
+You may be at risk of developing lymphoedema during treatment for cancer.
+But your treatment team will check you for the condition.

-• examining the affected limb and measuring it to see if it's enlarged
+• examine the affected limb and measure it to see if it's enlarged

-The GP may refer you to a specialist for further assessment.
+They will refer you to a lymphoedema service for further assessment if necessary.

 Further tests

 Often further tests are not necessary.
-But your doctor may use them to assess and track your condition.
+But your doctor or lymphoedema therapist may use them to assess and track your condition.

 Measuring limb volume

-In some cases, your doctor may do tests to calculate the volume of an affected limb.
+In some cases, your lymphoedema therapist may measure the affected limb with:

-• using a tape measure – to measure around the limb at certain points along it
+• a tape measure at certain points along the limb

-• water displacement – to measure the amount of water that's displaced when you put the affected limb in a special tank of water
+• a special tank of water - they measure the amount of water that's displaced when you put the limb in the tank

-• perometry – to measure the outline of an affected limb using infrared light
+• perometry - this uses infrared light to measure the outline of the limb

 Bioimpedance testing

-The electrodes release a small, painless electric charge.
-A handheld device measures the current.
+The device releases a small, painless electric charge and measures the current.
 Changes in the strength of the current can show the presence of fluid in your tissue.

 Imaging tests